renaaran/image-quilting/README.md

 # Image Quilting
-Based on paper "Image Quilting for Texture Synthesis and Transfer"
+Based on the paper "Image Quilting for Texture Synthesis and Transfer".